priyashuu/dasboard_monotoring/README.md

-# Braidpool-Monitoring-Dashboard
+# Braidpool Monitoring Dashboard

 ## Overview

-The Braidpool Monitoring Dashboard is a tool designed to provide real-time monitoring and analytics for your systems.
+The **Braidpool Monitoring Dashboard** is a powerful tool designed to provide real-time monitoring and analytics for your systems.
 It offers a user-friendly interface to track performance metrics, detect anomalies, and ensure system reliability.

+---

 ## Features